hi098123/PHP-secure-and-hashing-pw-prevention-rainbow-table/README.md

-		if you use different salting, hacker can't know your pw length then they can't guess(rainbow table) and salting id can prevention rainbow table i think The hacker must make a rainbow table(each length of the password) to penetrate only one ID
+		if you use different salting, hacker can't know your pw length then they can't guess(rainbow table) and salting id can prevention rainbow table i think The hacker must make rainbow table(each length of the password) to penetrate only one ID

 like this code
 ```php